iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operator Splitting/ADMM The Concensus Sharing.md

 ---
 ### **Intro**

+ADMM algorithm gives amazing advantange for parallel implementations whenever we have a sum of more than one closed and convex functions.

 **References**: The ADMM monograph from Stanford University.

-We can figure out the ADMM for a function that can be written as the sum of more than 2 functions.